Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 According to the IIHS, insurance fraud can be “hard” or “soft.”
 Hard fraud occurs when someone deliberately fabricates claims or fakes an accident.

 Soft insurance fraud, or opportunistic fraud, happens when individuals or businesses inflate legitimate claims to receive more money.
-In the case of business owners, they might underreport the number of employees or misrepresent their roles to reduce worker’s compensation premiums, which can also impact overall costs, including cheap auto insurance in Montana.
+For example, business owners might underreport the number of employees or misrepresent their roles to reduce worker’s compensation premiums, which can also impact overall costs, including cheap auto insurance in Montana.

 The IIHS also says that the Insurance Research Council reported that “Auto insurance fraud and claim buildup added between $4.9 billion and $6.8 billion to closed auto injury claim payments in 2007.”